-Land disputes were reported to be the most common cases heard by the Taliban courts [Criminal law and customary justice, 2.3.3].
+Land disputes were reported to be the most common cases heard by the Taliban courts, during their time as insurgency [Criminal law and customary justice, 2.3.3].

 The loss of land itself would normally not amount to persecution.
 However, the violence that entails from land disputes, together with the lack of an effective legal system to prevent it, may result in severe violations of basic human rights which would amount to persecution (e.g. killing).

 Not all individuals under this profile would face the level of risk required to establish well-founded fear of persecution.
-The individual assessment of whether or not there is a reasonable degree of likelihood for the applicant to face persecution should take into account risk-impacting circumstances, such as: violent nature of the dispute, power/influence of the actors involved in the land dispute, areas of origin with weak rule of law, etc.
+The individual assessment of whether or not there is a reasonable degree of likelihood for the applicant to face persecution should take into account risk-impacting circumstances, such as: violent nature of the dispute, power/influence of the actors involved in the land dispute, area of origin, etc.

 Nexus to a reason for persecution

 Available information indicates that in the case of violence related to land disputes, there is in general no nexus to a Convention reason for persecution.
-This is without prejudice to individual cases where nexus could be established based on additional circumstances (e.g. ethnicity, land dispute leading to a blood feud, etc.).
+This is without prejudice to individual cases where nexus could be established based on additional circumstances (e.g. ethnicity in relation to Taliban taking sides against certain ethnic groups who might be parties in the dispute, land dispute leading to a blood feud, etc.).